Jojo-A/MQTT-CAN-Gateway/README.md

 But an ordinary MCP2515-based SPI CAN-bus module (see [HERE](https://de.banggood.com/MCP2515-CAN-Bus-Module-Board-TJA1050-Receiver-SPI-51-MCU-ARM-Controller-5V-DC-p-1481199.html?cur_warehouse=CN&rmmds=search)) will work, too.

 *ATTENTION (really):*
 Because the CAN Bus shield is supplied with 5V and the ESP8266 is not (officially) 5V-tolerant, one might need a voltage divider at the MISO and the INT pin which go from the CAN Bus shield to the ESP!
-Additionally I had to re-route the INT to another IO from the ESP (now on GPIO5).
-Don't remember the reason actually...

-### Arduino UNO variant (NOT FUNCTIONAL, YET!!!)
-this variant uses an Arduino UNO together with an ethernet shield and additionally either an [UNO-compatibel CAN-bus shield](https://wiki.seeedstudio.com/CAN-BUS_Shield_V2.0/) or an ordinary MCP2515-based SPI CAN-bus module (see [HERE](https://de.banggood.com/MCP2515-CAN-Bus-Module-Board-TJA1050-Receiver-SPI-51-MCU-ARM-Controller-5V-DC-p-1481199.html?cur_warehouse=CN&rmmds=search)).

-I personally recommend using the ESP8266, because it has a more powerful CPU to handle all the standard C string conversion routines.
-But as we already know it from most other Arduino projects, noone cares about computation efficiency on the tiny 8-bit cores...

-The Support for the Arduino UNO is not finished, yet because of no need (personally, currently).
+In fact it also works without any voltage dividers.
+But don't blame me if you frie your ESP chip.